swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

   heaptrack --analyze "/tmp/.nio_alloc_counter_tests_GRusAy/heaptrack.test_1000_autoReadGetAndSet.84341.gz"
 ```

-3. Then run it a second time for the `feature branch` by changing the branch and recompiling.
+Step 3: Then run it a second time for the `feature branch` by changing the branch and recompiling.

 ```
 heaptrack .build/x86_64-unknown-linux-gnu/release/test_1000_autoReadGetAndSet
 heaptrack output will be written to "/tmp/.nio_alloc_counter_tests_GRusAy/heaptrack.test_1000_autoReadGetAndSet.84372.gz"